 The team at Polaris Spine & Neurosurgery Center takes a conservative approach to treating back and neck pain.
 Still, sometimes, surgery is the best option to relieve your pain and restore your mobility.
 The expert surgeons offer disc replacement procedures that replace worn or damaged discs so you can return to a life free from debilitating back pain.
-With locations in Sandy Springs, College Park, and Bethlehem, Georgia, the practice performs minimally invasive disc replacement using the ExcelsiusGPS® Globus robotic surgery system.
+With locations in Sandy Springs, College Park, Johns Creek, and Bethlehem, Georgia, the practice performs minimally invasive disc replacement using the ExcelsiusGPS® Globus robotic surgery system.
 To learn more about artificial disc replacement surgery, call today or schedule a consultation online.

 Spinal discs are soft tissue structures that cushion the space between each individual vertebra in your spine.
 Discs have a strong, fibrous outer ring called the annulus, and a softer interior layer known as the nucleus.

 When discs become severely damaged, they sometimes need to be surgically removed.
 Artificial disc replacement is a procedure in which a prosthetic device is used to replace a natural disc.